NativeScript/docs-v7/getting-started.md

 - a `package.json` file that sets the name of the module;
 - a file containing the module's Android implementation (`http-request.android.js`);
-- a file containing module's iOS implementation (`http-request.ios.js`);
+- a file containing the module's iOS implementation (`http-request.ios.js`);
 - a generic file (`http.js`) that abstracts the platform-specific code above into a platform-agnostic API, so that you can make HTTP calls on both platforms using a single JavaScript API.

-> **Note**: You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.
+> **NOTE**: You can refer to the [Node.js documentation on folders as modules](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more detailed information on how NativeScript organizes its modules.
 (Remember that NativeScript modules adhere to the same CommonJS specification that Node.js modules do.)

 The \*.ios.\* and \*.android.\* naming convention should look familiar, as it's the exact same convention we used to include Android- and iOS-specific styling in [chapter 2.3](#css).
 NativeScript uses this same convention to implement its modules on iOS and Android.
 Now that you know where these modules are, let's take a closer look at what else they can do for your app.